xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 #### Step 10 Examine a Few Scenarios
 - What happens if a link fails?
     - On the Interfaces table, enter the filter for Node cr1.nyc and Remote Node cr2.wdc.
 Select the ellipsis icon and select Fail to fail this link.
+    - Notice that the links between cr2.chi and cr2.kcy, and from cr2.nyc to cr1.chi (along with other links) has high utilization as a result of the single link failure.
+    - When done, Recover the link by selecting the ellipsis icon and select Recover.

 ![Demand Deduction Tool]({{site.baseurl}}/images/cp-design-getting-started-fail-link1.png)

-    - Notice that the links between cr2.chi and cr2.kcy, and from cr2.nyc to cr1.chi (along with other links) has high utilization as a result of the single link failure.

 ![Demand Deduction Tool]({{site.baseurl}}/images/cp-design-getting-started-fail-link2.png)

-    - When done, recover the link by selecting the ellipsis icon and select Recover.

 - What happens if you change a metric?
     - Right click the circuit between LAX and HST and select Properties
     - Change the Metric to 17